 Our fulfillment expenses primarily consist of (i) expenses incurred in operating our fulfillment and customer service centers, including personnel cost and expenses attributable to buying, receiving, inspecting and warehousing inventories, picking, packaging, and preparing customer orders for shipment, processing payment and related transaction costs, (ii) expenses charged by third-party couriers for dispatching and delivering our products and (iii) rental expenses of leased warehouses, delivery and pickup stations.
-We expect our fulfillment expenses to increase both in absolute amount and as a percentage of our total net revenues in the near run, as we hire additional fulfillment personnel, build new warehouses and incur related depreciation expenses, and establish more delivery stations to meet our anticipated growth in sales volume and ensure satisfactory customer experience.
+We expect our fulfillment expenses to increase both in absolute amount and as a percentage of our total net revenues in the near run, as we invest in new businesses, hire additional fulfillment personnel, build and lease new warehouses and establish more delivery stations to penetrate lower tier cities and to meet our anticipated growth in sales volume and ensure satisfactory customer experience.
 We plan to make our fulfillment operations more efficient by setting up large customized warehouse facilities to make full use of the available space, improve the pick-and-pack workflow efficiency, accommodate greater product selection and minimize order splitting.